franciscopoggi/academic/simple-site/README.md

   URLs are `/#research` and `/#contact`.
 - `research.html`, `contact.html` — redirect stubs so old links land on the right tab
 - `papers.js` — the paper list (plain data at the top; a small script renders it)
+- `news.js` — the News box on the Home tab, same idea
 - `style.css` — all styling (colors live at the top under `:root`)
 - `files/` — PDFs, `avatar.jpg`, slides, and teaching materials
   (`microiii/`, `LawEcon/` are kept so old `/files/...` links keep working)